Kee Ushcheka (b. 1981, Ukraine) is a documentary photographer based in Konstanz, Germany.

 I am a documentary and artistic photographer working with themes of vulnerability, transformation, and human resilience.

-My practice is rooted in lived experience and focuses on the fragile space where people move between darkness and light.
+My practice is rooted in lived experience and long-term engagement.

-Through photography, I explore how vulnerability becomes visible — not as weakness, but as a state of truth and presence.
+Through close collaboration and trust, I explore how vulnerability becomes visible not as a weakness but as a condition of truth.

 For collaborations, exhibitions, editorial work, and project inquiries, please contact: